Skip to content

 Queue #9

-(Reserved) Executes function tasks for Data Platform advanced detection, intelligent monitoring Scale when the number of advanced detection, intelligent monitors is large
+(Reserved) Executes Data Platform advanced detection, intelligent monitor tasks Scale when having a large number of advanced detection, intelligent monitors

-beat Cron Job trigger ← Same as left Do not scale, ensure global single instance
+beat Trigger for Cron Jobs ← Same as Left Do not scale, ensure global single instance

-mysql Database (No such service) Does not need scaling, choose self-built or cloud service for higher demands
+mysql Database (No such service) Does not need scaling, choose self-built or cloud services for higher demands

-redis Cache / Function execution task queue (No such service) Does not need scaling, choose self-built or cloud service for higher demands
+redis Cache / Function execution task queue (No such service) Does not need scaling, choose self-built or cloud services for higher demands

 Service Responsibility Scaling Recommendation